TranNhatTan14/Obsidian/Data/Pareto Principle.md

 A concept that suggests a disproportionate relationship between inputs and outputs, causes and effects, or effort and results in various situations.

 - Find the [[most important tasks]] for 80% results
-- You only need to learn English, Chinese, Spanish to connect with 80% people (or 99% with technology help)
+- You only need to learn English, [[Chinese]] to connect with 80% people (or 99% with technology help)

 # Applications
 ## Time Management